snap-stanford/zeroc/README.md

 2. Install dependencies.

 Create a new environment using [conda](https://docs.conda.io/en/latest/miniconda.html), with Python >= 3.7.
-Install [pytorch](https://pytorch.org/) (version >= 1.10.1, also need to install torchvision).
+Install [PyTorch](https://pytorch.org/) (version >= 1.10.1).
+The repo is tested with PyTorch version of 1.10.1 and there is no guarentee that other version works.
 Then install other dependencies via:
 ```code
 pip install -r requirements.txt
 ```